eldoyle/PythonIntro/_episodes/07-Conditionals.md

 {: .language-python}

 Wee can use `elif` (short for "else if") to check multiple conditions.
 Python will check each condition one at a time until it finds one that is true.
-It will then execute the code under that statement, and then be done with the for loop.
+It will then execute the code under that first true statement, and then be done with the for loop.
+If no true statement is found, it will execute the code under the `else` statement
 ~~~
 number = 29
 if number < 10: